KevinOConnor/hsoft/docs/Protocol.md

 - RESPONSE (0x60): Messages generated from the FPGA in response to a valid REQUEST message.
 The FPGA generates this message for valid read and valid write request messages.
-There is always exactly one 32-bit data item in these messages.
-That data item has the following format:
+There is always exactly four bytes of data in these messages.
+The data has the following format:
   `<1 byte read_data><1-byte req_seq><1-byte seq_err><1-byte zero>`

   The `read_data` contains the associated data from a valid read